material-motion/material-motion/concepts/patterns.md

     tween = FadeInTween()
     target.addDescription(tween)

-Here, `FadeInTween` represents the concept of Description.
+Here, `FadeInTween` is the Description.
 The logic that fulfills FadeInTween **is not executed here**.
 The Description has been handed off to some system via `addDescription`.
 That system will soon execute the Description.

 Also consider this pseudo-code: